 Viberzi Side Effects

-Note: This page contains side effects data for the generic drug eluxadoline.
-It is possible that some of the dosage forms included below may not apply to the brand name Viberzi.
+Note: This document contains side effect information about eluxadoline.
+Some of the dosage forms listed on this page may not apply to the brand name Viberzi.

 More frequent side effects include: abdominal pain, constipation, lower abdominal pain, nausea, upper abdominal pain, and vomiting.
 See below for a comprehensive list of adverse effects.